-Birthright of Pittsburgh Volunteer
+by Michaela Pershe, Birthright of Pittsburgh Volunteer

-Healthy carbohydrates, fats and proteins are all crucial to providing energy and vitamins to both you and your baby.
+Healthy carbohydrates, fats and proteins are all crucial to supplying energy and vitamins for you and your baby.
 Some examples of healthy carbs include: sweet potatoes, wild or brown rice, carrots, oats, quinoa and whole wheat.
-A slice of Ezekiel toast is loaded with healthy carbohydrates and nutrients and can be a tasty alternative when served with eggs and/or Greek yogurt!
-Healthy fats include: avocados, olives, peanut butter, and coconut oil.
-Healthy protein is a crucial building block for bones, muscles and blood.
-Good sources of protein include, eggs, chicken, turkey, sprouted or soaked lentils, split peas, beans, homemade bone broth and whole fat dairy products, such as yogurt, kefir or aged cheese.
+A slice of Ezekiel toast is filled with healthy carbohydrates and nutrients when served with eggs and/or Greek yogurt!
+Healthy fats include: avocados, olives, peanut butter, coconut oil.

+A diet with good protein is a crucial building block for bones, muscles and blood!
+Good sources of protein include: eggs, chicken, turkey, sprouted or soaked lentils, split peas, beans, homemade bone broth and whole fat dairy products such as, yogurt, kefir or aged cheese.

 - The Mama Natural: Week by Week Guide to Pregnancy and Childbirth by Genevieve Howland (pages 19-31) 2017 Edition.